menu

 Telecommuters are a relatively large percentage of the workforce: 16.13% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Elk Ridge citizens is very high relative to the national average among all cities (21.84%): 37.05% of adults in Elk Ridge have a bachelor's degree or even advanced degree.
+The population of Elk Ridge is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.05% of adults in Elk Ridge have a bachelor's degree or even advanced degree.

 The per capita income in Elk Ridge in 2022 was $36,724, which is upper middle income relative to Utah and the nation.
 This equates to an annual income of $146,896 for a family of four.